followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxFunnel/4 Events/selectionChanged.md

 ===========================================================================

 <!--shortDescription-->
-Raised after a funnel item's selection state is changed in the UI or programmatically.
+Raised when a funnel item is selected or the selection is canceled.
 <!--/shortDescription-->

 <!--fullDescription-->